andycerdatx/andy-git-practice/README.md

 By Andy Cerda, Intro Coding for Journalists class

 This repo is a class assignment to learn git.
-It is due Month Day, Year.
+It is due January 29, 2021.